ropensci-archive/reproducibility-guide/sections/introduction/index.md

 # Introduction

 Reproducibility is an increasingly important topic in discussions of doing good science.
 Reproducible research used to be normal science, in the days when science was simpler and publications captured most of the key details.
 Now that science is more complex, reproducing published results has become problematic.
-Tackling the challenges of doing reproducible research has resulted in a lot of discussion in papers, blogs and videos, which we list [here](http://ropensci.github.io/reproducibility-guide/sections/references/).
+Tackling the challenges of doing reproducible research has resulted in a lot of discussion in papers, blogs and videos, which we list a sample of [here](http://ropensci.github.io/reproducibility-guide/sections/references/).

 In this short introduction, we briefly summarise some of the principles, definitions and questions relevant to reproducible research that have emerged in the literature.
 We also outline some basic and widely applicable steps for promoting reproducibility.
 While our tool and workflow suggestions focus on the computational environment of the R programming language, the principles and definitions sketched out here are applicable to researchers working in any environment.
 You are welcome to contribute to this guide (fix typos, add to the [reference list](https://github.com/ropensci/reproducibility-guide/blob/gh-pages/sections/references/index.md), etc.) by submitting a pull request to its [github repository](https://github.com/ropensci/reproducibility-guide).